izderadicka/audioserve-web/README.md

 Main motivation is to try new technologies, so [Svelte](https://svelte.dev) and [TypeScript](https://www.typescriptlang.org/) are used as main languages and [PWA](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps) technologies are used.

-Key focus is on efficient caching of audio files, something similar to what is available in [Android client](https://github.com/izderadicka/audioserve-android) - so Service Worker and CacheStorage is used.
+Key focus is on efficient caching of audio files, something similar to what is available in [Android client](https://github.com/izderadicka/audioserve-android) - so Service Worker and CacheStorage are used.

-My idea is that this application should fully replace mobile (Android), client.
+My idea is that this application should fully replace mobile (Android) client in future.

-As per now it's still 'Work In Progress',  most things are working, I'm already using it for some time and curious and fearless user are welcomed to try.
-I'm definitely **interested in feedback** so you can log issues on this project.

 For now works better in Chrome/Chromium, but Firefox should be also fine most of the time (ServiceWorker seems to be more "stable" in Chrome).
 Apple (Safari) users should change transcoding configuration on server to `aac-in-adts`, see [audioserve README](https://github.com/izderadicka/audioserve#alternative-transcodings-and-transcoding-configuration-for-apple-users) and also should add `audio/ogg` to always transcoded setting in client.

+I'm definitely **interested in feedback** so you can log issues on this project.

 ## Known limitations

-Comparing with native Android app there are some limitations, which are given by implementation of mobile browsers and I do not see any possible workaround:
+Comparing with native Android app there are some limitations, which are given by restrictions of mobile browsers and I do not see any possible workaround:
-1. Sensors API works only for active - visible browser window, thus for extension of sleep time by shaking you have to unlock screen first - thus it is not so useful.
+1. Sensors API works only for active/visible browser window, thus for extension of sleep time by shaking you have to unlock screen first - thus it is not so useful.
 2. MediaSession on mobile browser behaves differently from native app, thus media notification is not so useful and behaves inconsistently.
 This will require bit more research.
-3. Javascript is paused on inactive/background windows, from what I tried it's kept running, if audio is playing.
+3. Javascript is paused on inactive/background windows, from what I tried it's kept running only, if audio is playing.
 This limits possibility to cache ahead audio files, when browser in in background and not playing.
 Again this will require more research.

-Service workers work only in secure context and same origin.
+Service workers work only in secure context and same origin (or localhost).
 Thus caching is limited only to this setup.

 ## How to use?

 You will need audioserve server running somewhere with this client.
 There are multiple options:

-- use `izderadicka/audioserve:experimental` image from dockerhub.
-But it may not be latest client, as it'is not build automatically yet
+- use `izderadicka/audioserve:unstable` image from dockerhub.
+Soon new client will be also default on stable release.

 - clone this project and build client: